coffeefueld/coffeefueld/README.md

 Hello there, Im @coffeefueld

 I'm an amateur programmer fascinated by the accomplishments the software world has achieved.
+I'm currently a student for a computer science degree.
 I really like learning about Unix-like operating systems and how to unlock full hardware potential.
 I don't really think im going to use this profile for much stuff since im not knee deep into this world yet but one day!

 Peace!

 -----Links-----
 buymeacoffee.com/coffeefueld

 <!---